 “It’s fundamental to the process.
 I’m sure you understand.”

 As the sun sunk lower in the horizon, Georgina watched as a breeze picked up from the Lake into the compound.
 It felt delicious after the heat.
 The water lapped lazily into the grass where the sand meets it.
-The air smelled of exhaust and grilled beef, the night birds would be coming out to hunt soon.
-Georgina wondered when the sun would be sinking on her beloved too.
+The air smelled of car exhaust and grilled beef, the night birds would be coming out to hunt soon.
+Georgina wondered when this black sun would cease to darken her beloved’s horizon too.

 To be continued.